BestBuyAPIs/bby-query-builder/README.md

 * We get the tools we depend upon via `npm`, the [node package manager][npm].
 * We get the Angular code via `bower`, a [client-side code package manager][bower].

-Switch to the Guest network for the install steps in order to access the necessary repositories.

 We have preconfigured `npm` to automatically run `bower` so we can simply do:

 ```